tarekmonjur/design-principles-patterns/readme.md

 ## Application Landscape Patterns
 * Single application to the end user.
-* Multiple applications behind the scenes possible.
+* Multiple applications behind the scenes are possible.

 ### Monolith Pattern:
 **Advantages:**